International Poetry Forum

-The International Poetry Forum (IPF) is a nonprofit organization founded in 1966 by Samuel John Hazo in Pittsburgh, PA.
-Since its inception, the IPF has hosted poetry readings and educational programs by over 800 poets and performers from more than 50 countries at the Carnegie Lecture Hall, Carnegie Music Hall, Heinz Hall, and other venues in Pittsburgh.
-The organization has also presented a series of performances at Wolf Trap National Park for the Performing Arts and the Smithsonian Institution in Washington, D.C.
-Alumni of the IPF include nine Nobel Prize laureates, 14 Academy Award winners, 28 U.S. Poets Laureate, 39 National Book Award winners, and 47 Pulitzer Prize winners.
-Often cited as one of the most significant poetry programs in the country, the IPF has received the James Smithson Bicentennial Medal from the Smithsonian for its contributions to the arts.
+The International Poetry Forum is an independent 501(c)(3) nonprofit organization dedicated to spoken poetry and poetry education.
+Founded in 1966 by Samuel John Hazo in Pittsburgh, PA, the International Poetry Forum has hosted poetry readings and educational programs featuring over 800 poets and performers from more than 50 countries at Carnegie Lecture Hall, Carnegie Music Hall, Heinz Hall, and other venues in Pittsburgh.
+Alumni of the Forum's programs include a number of Nobel Prize laureates, Academy Award winners, U.S. Poets Laureate, National Book Award winners, Pulitzer Prize winners, and Tony Award winners.
+Often cited as one of the most significant poetry programs in the country, the International Poetry Forum has received the James Smithson Bicentennial Medal from the Smithsonian Institution for its contributions to the arts.